Topl/Bifrost/documentation/docs/reference/Networks/connect-to-toplnet.md

     --config https://raw.githubusercontent.com/Topl/Genesis/main/toplnet/config.yaml
 ```

 Alternatively, you can use Docker-Compose to manage the volumes for you instead.
-This will include Genus:
+This will include `gRPC-web` as a proxy for accessing Genus on port `9086`:

 ```
 wget https://raw.githubusercontent.com/Topl/Genesis/docker-compose/toplnet/docker-compose.yaml && docker compose up -d --pull always && docker compose logs -f node